dmitov/formik/docs/guides/validation.md

 API that's pretty similar to [Joi](https://github.com/hapijs/joi) and [React PropTypes](https://github.com/facebook/prop-types) but is small enough for the browser and fast enough for runtime usage.
-Because we ❤️ Yup sooo much, Formik has a special config option / prop for Yup object schemas called `validationSchema` which will automatically transform Yup's validation errors into a pretty object whose keys match `values` and `touched`.
+Because we ❤️ Yup sooo much, Formik has a special config options / props for Yup object schemas called `validationSchema` and `warningSchema` which will automatically transform Yup's validation validation messages into pretty objects whose keys match `values` and `touched`.
 This symmetry makes it easy to manage business logic around error messages.

 To add Yup to your project, install it from NPM.